 Welcome to the home of Estrella Catarina!
-Here you can order Kathryn Hall’s new book Plant Whatever Brings You Joy: Blessed Wisdom from the Garden in which she draws on her decades of gardening experience to share her 52 Lessons from the Garden, each illustrated with a heartwarming story sure to spark the reader’s imagination.
+Here you can learn more about gardening blogger Kathryn Hall’s popular book Plant Whatever Brings You Joy: Blessed Wisdom from the Garden.

-NEW!
-TO VIEW THE NEW BOOK TRAILER FOR PLANT WHATEVER BRINGS YOU JOY, PLEASE CLICK HERE!
+TO VIEW THE BOOK TRAILER FOR PLANT WHATEVER BRINGS YOU JOY, PLEASE CLICK HERE!

 To order your copy of Plant Whatever Brings You Joy, or to see a list of shops now carrying Kathryn’s book, click on the Ordering link in the menu bar!

 “Hall skillfully writes with the style of ladies who lunch.
 Her writing is a joy to read: elegant, fun, and definitely unique.” ~Dig-It Magazine

 Booksellers, please note you may order copies of Plant Whatever Brings You Joy for your store directly from Partners West.
 The ISBN for Kathryn’s book is 978-0-9815570-0-7.
 Thank you!

 “…a fascinating read.
 I highly recommend this book!”